PolyPlugins/speedy-search/readme.txt

 * Index updater that handles when data is added, updated, removed, set to draft, or visibility hidden.
 * Ability to adjust the batch size for the initial index so smaller servers don't get overloaded
 * Limit the number of results displayed
+* Popular search terms can be displayed below the search [NEW]
+* Add your own custom shortcode template by copying snappy-search-form.php to your theme folder [NEW]
 * Reindexer button
 * Adds /wp-json/snappy-search/v1/products endpoint to get array of post id's (Requires WooCommerce)
 * Adds /wp-json/snappy-search/v1/downloads endpoint to get array of post id's (Requires EDD)